edgio-docs/edgio-docs/src/guides/v7/experimentation/iterative_migration.md

 1. Set up a target environment for the current website.
 2. Set up a target environment for the new website.
 3. Set up a source environment.
+4. Create an origin configuration for each target environment.
 4. Create an experiment.
 5. Adjust traffic splitting.
 6. Conclude the experiment